hmito/esj73web/home_en.md

 ## Update history

+- 2025.11.01: The call for general presentations, symposia, workshop and junior posters has closed.
 - 2025.09.30: Information on general presentations, symposia, workshop and junior posters has been posted.
 - 2025.09.30: Basic meeting information, access to the venue, and childcare support have been posted.
 - 2025.09.30: Guidelines for presenters and frequently asked questions have been posted.